Chargeback Rebuttal Letters: The Complete Guide

 Your chargeback rebuttal letter serves a similar purpose.
 The letter introduces the chargeback response package and gives an overview of the important information it contains.

-As you prepare your rebuttal letter, think about its purpose—the goal is to prove the chargeback is invalid.
+As you prepare your rebuttal letter, think about its purpose — the goal is to prove the transaction was a legitimate purchase and the chargeback is invalid.
 So what information would a reader need to reach that conclusion?

-Both your bank and the cardholder’s bank need to be able to match your dispute response to the chargeback you are challenging.
+Both your bank and the card issuer (cardholder’s bank) need to be able to match your dispute response to the chargeback you are challenging.

 The banks also need to know what you are challenging.
 Include the chargeback reason code, the customer’s name, the transaction amount, and a short description of the item that was purchased.